 Some modifications for soups will include:

-- Be cautious of the amount of fatty proteins added (cow/ pig meat are huge culprits)
+- Be mindful of the amount of fatty proteins added (cow meat is a huge culprit)

 - Use more goat meat and chicken